 Do you which substance is uncoupler in our daily life use medicines?

-Aspirin (salicylate) is usually a fever reliever but high concentration uncouples the process and produces heat so you should take great care while taking it.
+Aspirin (salicylate) is usually a fever reliever but a high concentration uncouples the process and produces heat so you should take great care while taking it.

 But this uncoupling process has one benefit too.